bayou-brogrammer/bayou-brogrammer.github.io/content/bevy_gol_explore_part_1.md

 We see that our `BindGroupLayoutEntry` matches what we expect at `group(0) binding(0)`.
 This has to match 1:1, otherwise wgpu will panic on run.

 Afterwards, we simply just adds our entry points that we defined in the pipeline's.
 The `@workgroup_size` is the size of the workgroup that will be executed on the gpu.
-Bevy example uses 8, but lets push the bounds a bit and make it 32.
+Bevy example uses 8.
 Let's add our newly created pipeline resource to the render world.
 Back in the plugin:

 ```rust